robinhood/faust/docs/userguide/application.rst

 Faust needs the URL of a "transport" to send and receive messages.

-Currently, the only supported transport is the ``aiokafka://`` Kafka client.
+Currently, the only supported transport is the ``aiokafka://`` transport using the :pypi:`aiokafka` Kafka client.

 You can specify multiple hosts at the same time by separating them using the semi-comma: